Chemical technology expertise

 Cumulative distribution of the mass fraction of particles as a function of size in μm

-Colmatant selection
+Colmatant Selection

 Characteristics of the laboratory unit:

-• Volume of colmatant – 0.5 L;
+• Colmatant volume – 0.5 L;

 • Sample diameter – 30-63.2 mm;